-Maine's Must See Landmarks
+Must See Maine Landmarks

 Old York's Gaol - Built in 1719, it is part of The Museums of Old York 1656 living history village.
 Visit the jail, schoolhouse, tavern, store and wharf for a taste of 18th century living in colonial Maine.
 More on York

 Cadillac Mountain - Located on Mount Desert Island, Cadillac Mountain is part of Acadia National Park's 35,000 acres.
 This is a spectacular place to view the sunrise and first light of day.
 Biking and and hiking this mountain is among the many fun things to do in Acadia National Park.

 Oh my Gosh Corner - On the ride to Sugarloaf Mountain, in Carrabassett Valley, Maine's largest single ski mountain appears dramatically as you approach eager with alpine anticipation.